autonubil/codex/docs/http.md

 **Description** |

 ## http.resp

+Contains *response headers* and additional attributes related to an HTTP response.

 A *response header* is an HTTP header that can be used in an HTTP response and that doesn't relate to the content of the message.
 Not all headers appearing in a response are response headers.